cvs-health/testilo/README.md

 - writes the comparative report as an HTML file named `legislators.html` to the `comparative` subdirectory of the `REPORTDIR` directory.

 The comparative report created by `compare` is an HTML file, and it expects a `style.css` file to exist in its directory.
 The `reports/comparative/style.css` file in Testilo is an appropriate stylesheet to be copied into the directory where comparative reports are written.

+#### Validation

+To test the `compare` module, in the project directory you can execute the statement `node validation/compare/validate`.
+If `compare` is valid, all logging statements will begin with “Success” and none will begin with “ERROR”.

 ### Tool crediting